IdeasoftLabs/http-batch-bundle/README.md

 ```

 That's all.
 Now you can use http batch implementation on your symfony project.
 Your batch request url is http://your-domain/batch.

-You should post your batch request to this url.
-Yo can change it from routing.yml if you want.
+You should post your batch request to this url.You can change it from routing.yml if you want.
 You can test it with Postman or anything else.

 ### Do you need a multipart/batch client for PHP?
 You're lucky!
 You can try